-Researchers at the University of Colorado have come to a conclusion that most campers are already aware of: camping is good for your sleeping health.
+Researchers at the University of Colorado have come to the conclusion that most campers are already aware of: camping is good for your sleeping health.

 In the study conducted by Kenneth Wright, Jr., Ellen Stothard, and Andrew McHill of UC Boulder, and published in Current Biology, they concluded that camping for even just the weekend shifts a person’s bedtime to nearly 2 ½ hours earlier than being at home.
 This is due mostly to the lack of illuminated screen time and the body’s response to seasonal changes in daylight.